CChenLi/HandWriteDataSetBuild/README.md

 This project is the script for building handwriting dataset.
 A sub-project for Bai character dataset.

 Good news!
-Chen Li is developing a WeChat App that allow you to create and upload batches on you smartphone.
+Chen Li is having Winter break and he is developing a WeChat App that allow you to create and upload batches on you smartphone.
 <img src="https://user-images.githubusercontent.com/63531857/103164353-0c8fac00-47bf-11eb-97d5-29852f0d819f.jpg" width="70%">